Mocha pot preparation

 Can I also drink coffee in the shop?

-Yes, you can enjoy a variety of hot and cold coffee drinks in the shop or take them with you.
-We'll be happy to prepare your drink with the coffee of your choice.
+Yes, you can enjoy a variety of hot and cold coffee drinks in the shop or take them away.
+We'd be happy to prepare your drink with your choice of coffee.
+You can find the current menu here.

 Can I buy coffee online and pick it up at the shop on Rauhensteingasse?